ultravioletrs/cocos/manager/README.md

 The kernel hash feature might not work with the current build of OVMF and QEMU.
 If so, build the host kernel, QEMU, and OVMF from the [AMD SEV GitHub](https://github.com/AMDESE/AMDSEV/tree/snp-latest) repository.

+To build the OVMF with the kernel hash capability, we must build the AmdSev package of OVMF.
+The result of the build should be a single `OVMF.fd` file (unlike the regular two OVFM files).
+The OVMF package is located at `OvmfPkg/AmdSev/AmdSevX64.dsc`.

 To enable [AMD SEV-SNP](https://www.amd.com/en/developer/sev.html) support, start manager like this

 ```sh